ntaulbut/tamdbg/README.md

 - Run `build_win32_release.bat`.
 - To build for debug: `build_win32.bat`.
 The debug build uses address sanitisation to detect memory errors.
 You need to link to the appropriate library for this to work: `clang_rt.asan_dynamic-x86_64.dll`.

+## Contributing
+PRs welcome on making the application cross-platform, otherwise use the issues to suggest a feature before working on it.
+This is a work-in-progress, code will be messy.

 ## Acknowledgements
 - Made using [Dear ImGui](https://github.com/ocornut/imgui), MIT licensed
 - Incorporates [Ian Knight's TAM Emulator](https://github.com/pszik/triangle-abstract-machine), GPLv3 licensed